Nikos Mirtsekis: Club career

-In the summer of 1994 he transferred to the then champion, AEK Athens for the fee of 70 milion drachmas.
+In the summer of 1994 he transferred to the then champion, AEK Athens for the fee of 70 million drachmas.
 He played in the UEFA Champions League match against Ajax on 28 September.
 However, he failed to establish himself in the squad and was transferred to Iraklis, where he emerged as the team's main goalscorer over the next two seasons, helping the club to 6th and 4th place finishes and a participation in the UEFA Cup.
 The third season didn't go too well, it was also his conscription period, and he was eventually released from Iraklis.
 In 1997, he signed for Aris, which had been relegated to the second division and he helped them to return to the first division, before he retired professionally at the end of the season in 1998.
 He returned in 2009 playing at an amateur level at Olympiacos Argostoli until 2011.

 International career

 Mirtsekis was called to the Greece in 1992, when the coach, Antonis Georgiadis, made a renewal in the team's roster.
 He played only in one friendly match on February 12 in a 1–0 win against Romania, held in Ioannina, when he came on as a substitute at the 75th minute.

 He was also called to the Military team. where he won the World Military Cup in 1997.